 - Mortgage Brokers bond

 - just to name a few.
-For a much larger directory of different types of bonds, or a list of industries which require and/or recommend getting bonded, click here!
+For a much larger directory of different types of bonds, or a list of industries that require and/or recommend getting bonded, click here!

-It’s easy to see why the construction industry would be one of the biggest users of sureties, because in any major project, a number of contractors might all need to be hired in order to have quality workmanship completed on time.
-Government organizations are another big user of sureties, since they must account to taxpayers for funds spent on public works.
+It’s easy to see why the construction industry would be one of the biggest users of sureties because, in any major project, a number of contractors might all need to be hired in order to have quality workmanship completed on time.
+Government organizations are another big user of sureties since they must account for taxpayers for funds spent on public works.
 Quite often, the hiring procedure for government organizations includes the selection of contractors who are bonded for the work to be done.

 Definition of Surety